 Academics and NCLEX

 Students begin taking nursing classes during their freshmen year with Intro to Professional Nursing.
-Each course prepares them to take the National Council Licensure Exam (NCLEX), the RN state licensing exam.
+Each course prepares them to take the National Council Licensure Examination (NCLEX), the RN state licensing exam.
 The NCLEX pass rate for Saint Anselm graduates is consistently above the State and National average.
-The pass rate for the Class of 2016 was 100%.
+The pass rate for the Class of 2018 was 100%.

 With a Saint Anselm's BS degree, nurses are prepared for entry-level positions in a variety of healthcare settings, as well as graduate programs.
 Graduates have gone on to practice in some of the best hospitals in the world and have risen to positions of leadership in hospital administration, nursing education, and the military.